 The ERC calculation and documentation process provided by TCC is designed to maximize the credit while fully validating the adherence to statutory requirements and recommended record keeping, resulting in a comprehensive, audit-ready deliverable.

 TCC employs a centralized, technology-enabled process with built-in quality control processes.
 The process prioritizes efficiency and quality, with the goal of providing the most comprehensive deliverable while minimizing the impact to the client’s business operations.

-The CARES Act Employee Retention Credit is a fully refundable tax credit for employers equal to 50 percent of qualified wages (including allocable qualified health plan expenses) that Eligible Employers pay their employees.
-This Employee Retention Credit applies to qualified wages paid after March 12, 2020, and before January 1, 2021.
-The maximum amount of qualified wages taken into account with respect to each employee for all calendar quarters is $10,000, and the credit is 50% of qualified wages for a maximum credit of $5,000 per employee.
+The Employee Retention Credit is a fully refundable tax credit for eligible employers that paid qualified wages (including allocable qualified health plan expenses) to employees during the COVID-19 pandemic.
+The credit initiated via the CARES Act applied to qualified wages paid after March 12, 2020, and before January 1, 2021.
+For that period, the maximum amount of qualified wages taken into account with respect to each employee for all calendar quarters is $10,000, and the credit is 50% of qualified wages for a maximum credit of $5,000 per employee.
 The Consolidated Appropriations Act of 2021 extended this credit for wages paid on or after January 1, 2021 and before July 1, 2021.
 The new legislation also increased the qualified wages and credit percentage to 70% of $10,000 for each calendar quarter, for a possible credit of up to $14,000 per employee.

 The tax credit offsets all withheld federal employment taxes including federal income tax withholding, Employer FICA and Medicare.
 Any excess credit will be refunded or advanced by the IRS.